Frequently Asked Questions

 What is the purpose of the Open Enrollment Act?

-The purpose of the Open Enrollment Act is to improve student achievement and enhance parental choice in education by providing additional options to pupils to enroll in public schools throughout the state without regard to the residence of their parents.
-The Open Enrollment Act provides students enrolled in one of the 1,000 Open Enrollment schools the option to enroll in a school within the same district or any other district provided the school to which they are applying has a higher Academic Performance Index (API) score than the pupil's school of residence.
+The purpose of the Open Enrollment Act is to improve pupil achievement and enhance parental choice in education by providing additional options to pupils to enroll in public schools throughout the state without regard to the residence of their parents/guardians.
+The Open Enrollment Act provides pupils enrolled in one of the 1,000 Open Enrollment schools the option to enroll in a school within the same district or any other district provided the school to which they are applying has a higher Academic Performance Index (API) score than the pupil's school of residence.

 How are schools selected, designated, and placed on the list of Open Enrollment schools?